FredYenDesigns/One-Click-Install-Chaincoin/README.md

 One-Click Install
 ---------

-Version: 0.1.1.3
+Version: 0.1.2
-Scripts for installing and updating masternode coins such as ChainCoin easily.
-Installs Masternode, generate a key and the conf line for you.
+This script was forked from Chaoabunga's One-Liner.
+- Simplified Code and Removed Auto-fill Features
+- Config Files Set Up for RPCAUTH Instead of RPCUSER and RPCPASSWORD
+- Does Not Auto-start Wallet

-Experimental script, use at your own risk!!!
+Certified Noob, use at your own risk!!!

 ----------------
 Supported Coins